Original

 |---|---|---|---|

-If you liked Tokyo Ghoul, you'll love these 6 similar anime in the Accion genre.
+If you liked Tokyo Ghoul, you'll love these 6 similar anime in the Horror genre.
 Discover complete guides with canon vs filler episodes, chronological order and where to watch each series on streaming.

 We've selected these series because they share characteristics with Tokyo Ghoul: similar themes, comparable animation style and the same target audience.
 Each guide includes the complete list of seasons, filler episodes you can skip and the best platforms to watch each anime in your region.

 Looking for more anime like Tokyo Ghoul?
-Explore our complete anime guides catalog or filter by the Accion genre to find more similar series.
+Explore our complete anime guides catalog or filter by the Horror genre to find more similar series.